apache/flink-ml/docs/content/docs/operators/feature/vectorassembler.md

-from pyflink.common import Types from pyflink.datastream import StreamExecutionEnvironment from pyflink.ml.core.linalg import Vectors, DenseVectorTypeInfo, SparseVectorTypeInfo from pyflink.ml.lib.feature.vectorassembler import VectorAssembler from pyflink.table import StreamTableEnvironment
+from pyflink.common import Types from pyflink.datastream import StreamExecutionEnvironment from pyflink.ml.linalg import Vectors, DenseVectorTypeInfo, SparseVectorTypeInfo from pyflink.ml.feature.vectorassembler import VectorAssembler from pyflink.table import StreamTableEnvironment

 # create a new StreamExecutionEnvironment